He didn’t do it, I swear!

 Think of dear old Buckley.
 Buckley was a healthy Golden Retriever.

 He was a loyal and happy dog with owners that loved him, but one day he got lost and never found his way back home.
 He was picked up by a shady sociopath that was more interested in abusing him than caring for him.
-Consequently, Buckley became neurotic and broken, a rabid dog that gnarled and bit everyone who tried to get close to him.
+Consequently, Buckley became neurotic and broken, a rabid dog that gnarled and close to him.

 The same happens if you abuse the limiter.
 If you push a limiter too hard he will bite back.
 Whereas once he loved the music that ran through him, now he ruins it by crushing the life out of it.
 If you care for him, he will care for your music.